 It may well work in your favor if you strike the right relationship with your driving test examiner.
 You should make attempts to be nice, saying the right things, even if you sense the examiner is not the friendly or smiling type.
+So what are the things not to say to the DMV test examiner?
+Let’s find out

 But, in your eagerness to have the conversation going, you might end up just spoiling everything by a slip of the tongue or deliberately saying something you believe is in order but is not.